 In addition to working breeds, performance diets are also great for the growth and development of active puppies.
 Puppies burn calories quickly and can use the additional calories from a performance food for general growth and muscle development.

 Additionally, fat is a good source of energy for the brain, and young puppies require plenty of energy to develop their cognitive functions.

 The high-fat content of performance dog diets provides quick energy, while the protein provides long-term energy.
 This allows dogs to stay consistently active for long periods of time without needing to constantly recharge and eat throughout the day.

 Dogs who need high-performance dog food would end up requiring very large portions and several meals per day of regular dog food to get the calories they could get in smaller portions of high-performance diets.
-By feeding such calorie-packed food, you can save money on your monthly food bill by feeding smaller meals while still providing extra calories and nutrients.
+By feeding such packed low calorie dog food Canada, you can save money on your monthly food bill by feeding smaller meals while still providing extra calories and nutrients.

 The high fat and protein content of these diets make them extremely palatable.
 While they shouldn't be used for an average picky pooch, they are good for working dogs that need a little more encouragement to eat more to sustain their lifestyle.

 Best Performance Dog Food